 - Student loans

 - Starting or increasing contributions to a college fund

 - Developing or fine-tuning an investment strategy

-Since everyone’s financial goals are different, yours may include all or none of these things.
-The important thing is that you have some idea of how you want your money to work for you.
+Everyone’s financial goals are different, but the important thing is to have some idea of how you want your money to work for you.

 Cash flow planning

 If you lost your job today, how much money would you have to survive that emergency?
 Almost 80 percent of Americans are living paycheck-to-paycheck, which means if you don’t get your next one, you could be great financial distress.
 Even worse, 44 percent of us can’t cover a $400 emergency expense, even if we’re currently working.